 This dish is made using the Northern Bluefin Tuna, the largest tuna in the world.
-The tuna is caught in the Atlantic and is a big hit with the Japanese who are prepared to pay top dollar for it.
-The fish is cooked with tomatoes, onions, herbs and a dash of white wine and served as a casserole.
+The tuna is caught in the Atlantic and cooked with tomatoes, onions, herbs and a dash of white wine and served as a casserole.

 Basque Fish Stew (Ttoro Maison Croutons à l’Ail)

-Given that the Basque Country is on the coast of France, it should come as little surprise that many of their famous dishes involve fish and seafood.
+Given that the Basque Country stretches along the coast of southwestern France, many of their famous dishes involve fish and seafood.
 This traditional stew is one of the region’s most famous dishes and includes mussels, prawns, eel, hake, monkfish and more.
-It is topped with garlic croutons and a few sprigs of parsley.
+It's topped with garlic croutons and a few sprigs of parsley.

-Every restaurant has its own version of the dish, each comprising different ingredients.
-Ask the waiter to know which fish have been used in that restaurant’s version.
+Every restaurant has its own version of the dish, each containing different ingredients.
+Ask the waiter to know which types of fish are in their restaurant’s version.

 Le Gâteau Basque

-If you like it, you can learn how to make it in the Basque Country with a professional Gâteau Basque chef.
+If you like it, we can arrange a private cooking class for you in the Basque Country with a professional Gâteau Basque chef - so you can learn how to make it yourself!

-Bayonne Ham is a sort of sweet, air-dried, cured ham.
+Bayonne Ham is a sweet, air-dried, cured ham.
 It is similar to the Italian prosciutto ham, but with thicker slices.
 It has a deep, rich flavor thanks to the gourmet diet of the Pie Noir pigs, which mostly graze on acorns, chestnuts, and corn.
 This breed of Basque pig is mottled black and pin.
 It is one of several traditional breeds of pig reared by the people of the Basque Country.